Heikowi/HWIFileDownload/README.md

 # HWIFileDownload

-HWIFileDownload simplifies file download integration on iOS.
+HWIFileDownload simplifies file download with NSURLSession on iOS.
 It offers a complete set of operations (start, cancel, pause, resume) for parallel download of files with no size limitation.
 Native reporting of single file download progress and total progress is included.

 ## Features

 Based on `NSURLSession` HWIFileDownload offers system background operation even when the app is not running.
+Downloads can be started independently, cancelled, paused and resumed.
+When resuming cancelled downloads, previously downloaded data is reused.
+Progress is reported with `NSProgress`.

 HWIFileDownload is backwards compatible down to iOS 6 (where `NSURLConnection` is used instead of `NSURLSession`).
-Downloads can be started independently, cancelled, paused and resumed.
-When resuming cancelled downloads, data of previous downloads is reused.
-Progress is reported natively as `NSProgress`.

 ## Implementation